 Assistantship opportunities for graduate students in the Department of Kinesiology (KIN) include teaching assistantships, research assistantships and clinical assistantships.
-If you are interested in being considered for graduate assistantship funding, complete and return the Graduate Assistantship application by January 15th.

 Teaching Assistant (TA): The department funds several teaching assistantships each year.
 Responsibilities typically involve teaching sport and exercise activity classes (see listings on the Kinesiology Graduate Assistantship application).
 Advanced students may also assist with the instruction of undergraduate theory courses.